NVIDIA/modulus/examples/cfd/lagrangian_mgn/README.md

 # MeshGraphNet with Lagrangian mesh

-This example of Meshgraphnet for particle-based simulation on the water dataset based on
+This is an example of Meshgraphnet for particle-based simulation on the water dataset based on
 <https://github.com/google-deepmind/deepmind-research/tree/master/learning_to_simulate> in PyTorch.
 It demonstrates how to train a Graph Neural Network (GNN) for evaluation of the Lagrangian fluid.